 New actions have been introduced to enable migration of a Neutron ML2+OVS based deployment to ML2+OVN.

-Please refer to the Migration from Neutron ML2+OVS to ML2+OVN section of the OVN appendix in the OpenStack Charms Deployment Guide for more information.
+Please refer to the Migration to OVN page for more information.

 Ceph BlueStore compression support¶